ORNL/cpp-proposals-pub/D1673/blas_interface.md

 1. LAPACK is a Fortran library, unlike the BLAS, which is a multilanguage standard.

-2. We intend to support more general element types, like short floats, fixed-point types, and integers.
+2. We intend to support more general element types, beyond the four that LAPACK supports.
 It's much more straightforward to make a C++ BLAS work for general element types, than to make LAPACK algorithms work generically.

 First, unlike the BLAS, LAPACK is a Fortran library, not a standard.
 LAPACK was developed concurrently with the "level 3" BLAS functions,